Top Advice on Great Wall Hiking Safety with Children

 Gubeikou is one of the most well-known strategic passes, and the hilly trail is hard to follow as part of Gubeikou is officially closed.
-Stick closely to marked trails as other trails lead to nothing, and only confuse you.
+Stick closely to marked trails as other paths lead to nothing and only confuse you.

 5. Think About First Aid.

-Accidents can happen and it’s always good to be prepared, especially when you’re hiking.
-You might find yourself a few kilometers away from medical services, so it’s well worth bringing a first aid kit with you.
+Accidents can happen, and it’s always good to be prepared, especially when hiking.
+You might find yourself a few kilometers away from medical services, so it’s well worth bringing a first aid kit.
 Make sure you know how to use all of the components.